2026 Schedule of Events

 Penobscot Cultural Director James E. Francis, left, walks by the birch bark canoes gathered for the 2025 Flotilla held in West Cove, Greenville Junction Wharf last summer.

-Explore the Penobscot relationship to the landscape and their home ties to these woods and waters.
+Explore the Penobscot interrelationship to the landscape and their home ties to these woods and waters.
 He also sheds light on how naturalist writer Thoreau’s experiences with Penobscot guides through the Moosehead Lake Region influenced his American classic “The Maine Woods.”

 BIRCH BARK CANOES with Jason Pardilla ~ Jason will bring a traditional birch bark canoe aboard the Kate.
 He will share insights about its construction, historical significance, and differences compared to modern canoes.
 In 1853, Penobscot Guide Joseph Attien led Thoreau on a birch bark canoe journey along traditional Wabanaki water routes, first steaming up Moosehead Lake in a boat much like the Katahdin.